more-no/dedicated_nestjs_server/apps/backend/README.md

   - Update info
   - Delete own profile

+- Editor:

+  - Same as the User, but not allowed to upload pictures

 - Admin:

-  - Delete profiles
+  - Delete any profiles
-  - Change user role
+  - Change the role of any profile

 ## Tech